jkoltermann/Reddit-Natural-Language-Processing/README.md

 ### Problem Statement

-As an outside consultant to reddit, I have been approached to create a solution to utilize machine learning to evaluate whether a post was unintensionally posted to an incorrect subreddit.
+In taking an interest for Natural Language Processing, I have aimed to create a solution to evaluate whether a post was unintensionally posted to an incorrect subreddit.
 To initially show a proof of concept, I have chosen the subreddit's r/science and r/space to evaluate a binary prediction of whether an inputted post best-applies to one, or the other subreddit to hopefully contribute to a broader classification in the future.

 ### Executive Summary
 My process of building this model followed the structure of my 3 notebook design: